 - Want to donate?
 Drop off on Tuesday or Friday or https://jefferson-high-ptsa.square.site

-We are now set up under the wrestling gym overhang, still on N Commercial.
-Look for our blue and gold banner.
-Please share with anyone you know who may be experiencing any food insecurity.
+* We are now set up under the wrestling gym overhang, still on N Commercial.
+Look for our blue and gold banner and flags!

 All committees would welcome volunteers.
 Committees include: